 - All donations must be made by December 31, 2022, to count as deductions for this tax year.

 - The Foundation accepts gifts of stock and securities for most PC(USA) congregations and ministries, but you must contact us prior to making the gift.

 - Distributions from IRAs can be donated, so long as certain conditions are met.

 You will want to consider the type of assets and the gift plan that will be most effective for your situation.
 The following is a brief overview of your options.
 You are encouraged to speak to your financial advisor for your particular situation.
 The Presbyterian Foundation is also available to answer your questions regarding these gift plans.

-Types of assets for your giftCash – This is the most common charitable gift.
-It comes in the form of checks and electronic transfers.
-When you itemize your tax deductions, gifts of cash may be used to eliminate federal income tax on up to half of your adjusted gross income.
-You may also be eligible for state income tax savings.
+Types of assets for your giftCash – This is the most common charitable gifts and often takes the form of checks and electronic transfers.
+You may be eligible for both federal and state income tax savings.